xxfoundation/elixxir-docs/message_pickup.md

 ## Network Identities

-Network Identities in the xx network are composed of a 256 bit value and 8 bit type.
+Network Identities in the XX network are composed of a 256 bit value and 8 bit type.
 The types are as follows:

 * 0x00 Generic: Components which do not fit with other